dboddie-canonical-work/disgorged-docs/interface-management.rst

    sudo snap disconnect vlc:audio-record

-When an automatic connection (`see above <interface-management-heading--auto-connections_>`__) is manually disconnected, its disconnected state is retained after a `snap refresh <https://snapcraft.io/docs/managing-updates>`__.
+When an automatic connection (`see above <interface-management-auto-connections_>`__) is manually disconnected, its disconnected state is retained after a `snap refresh <https://snapcraft.io/docs/managing-updates>`__.
 The ``--forget`` flag can be added to the disconnect command to reset this behaviour, and consequently, re-enable the automatic re-connection after a snap refresh.